AIRCentre/JuliaEO24/notebooks/pos2idon_results_demo/README.md

 # JuliaEO - Global Workshop on Earth Observation with Julia 2024

 # Session:
-# POS2IDON: Computing Pipeline for Ocean Features Detection with Sentinel-2
+# POS2IDON: Pipeline for Ocean Features Detection with Sentinel-2

 Emanuel Castanho and Andrea Giusti (AIR Centre)